Dathasai1234/Personal-Notes/Networking/Azure Monitor/Introduction.md

 - It stores it in a common data platform for consumption by a common set of tools that can correlate, analyze, visualize, and/or respond to the data.
 - You can also integrate other Microsoft and non-Microsoft tools.

-# High level architecture of monitor
+# High Level Architecture of Monitor

 ![[Pasted image 20240122125040.png]]